RevivalPMMP/PEXProtection/README.md

 After using this command, the plugin will tell you to select a block.
 You can select a block by tapping it, which will then be selected as the center block for the protection radius.
 When you've done that...
 You're done!
 Have fun!

+## Support
+You can get support on our [Forums](http://revivalpmmpforums.gq), please make sure you are following the guidelines and rules while posting

 ## What are the permissions and commands?

     Commands: